sympower/dt-data-load-tool/docs/examples/CONTRIBUTING.md

 # How to contribute your example

-Note: All paths in this guide are relative to the `dlt` repository directory.
+Note: All paths in this guide are relative to the `data_load_tool` repository directory.

 ## Add snippet